 This is what is meant by returning to one’s destiny.

 Returning to one’s destiny is known as the constant.

-(A) Discerning differences.
-This mode helps shore up biases, which augments tribal connection, i.e., ‘us’ vs. ‘them’.
+(A) Discerning differences: This mode tends to support biases, which augments tribal connection, i.e., ‘us’ vs. ‘them’.
 This reinforces judgments and our sense of social fairness.
-This can leave one feeling either pleased by the justice or annoyed by the injustice, depending on the circumstances.
-This style aligns with classical physics.
+This can leave one feeling either pleased by the justice or annoyed by the injustice, depending on circumstances.
+This style is more akin to classical physics.

 Talk of shoring up or neutralizing one’s biases may be misleading.
 Perhaps knowledge is a better word here than biases.
 After all, at the deepest level knowledge and bias share common ground.
 Let me clarify the knowledge issue…

 Not being omniscient, we can’t know anything absolutely.
-This means all knowledge is relative and ultimately rests on the shifting sands of reality.
+This means all knowledge is relative and ultimately rests on the shifting sands of what we assume we know.
 As chapter 21 notes, As a thing the way is shadowy, indistinct.
-We compensate for this dreadful murkiness with passionate faith in our beliefs.
+We compensate for this dreadful murkiness with a passionate conviction in our beliefs.
 Thinking style (A) helps accomplish this by focusing much more on discerning differences than similarities.